dubniczky/Shopify-Uploader/README.md

 ### 6. Remove images

-After all of the products have uploaded you may remove them from the server.
+After all of the products have been uploaded you may remove them from the server.

+## Limitations

+- A public server is needed for the image upload
+- Only supports one product per image
+- All products will have the same price
+- A collection is required for the images